robsoh09/spayment/README.md

 This helps me avoid overbuilding a demo when its required and keeps the solution straightforard.

 2. Business needs to Business logic
-I always define a flow and map it accordingly.
+I define a flow and map it accordingly.
 In the assignment:
 Customer -> Purchase -> Submits Payment -> Return Success / Failure

 This makes it easy for both the business and tech  to follow what is happening.